List of accidents and incidents involving military aircraft (1980–1989): 1989

 A Douglas A-4F Skyhawk—Bureau Number 152101, tail number '2101', c/n 13489, assigned to the US Navy Top Gun school, crashed short of the runaway at NAS Miramar, north of San Diego, California.
 The cause of the crash was loss of power to the engine.
-The pilot, Lt.
+The pilot, United States Naval Academy graduate Lt.
 Cmdr.
 Stanley R. O'Connor, an instructor in the Top Gun school, ejected safely.
 This airframe had been ordered as the final A-4E but was delivered as the first A-4F model.